MichaelTrikergiotis/mtl/contributing.md

 **All your pull requests should target the dev branch.**

-For any questions regarding contributing to **mtl** don't hesitate to open an issue asking anything you want.
+If you don't understand something or need clarification please open an issue.